DATAGEAR-BI/ART_Embedded/README.md

 ## Overview

-This guide provides step-by-step instructions for integrating ART (Apache Superset) dashboards into any Angular application using the Superset Embedded SDK.
+This guide provides step-by-step instructions for integrating ART (ARTV3) dashboards into any Angular application using the Superset Embedded SDK.

 ## Table of Contents